Let’s talk about vaping.

 It wasn’t long ago that smoking was considered “cool” for teenagers and young adults, even though it was widely known that using cigarettes caused cancer.
 In recent years, the popularity of cigarettes has declined and has been replaced by a new activity—vaping.

-While these electronic cigarettes are generally less harmful than smoking traditional tobacco, they are not harmless.
+While these electronic cigarettes are generally perceived less harmful than smoking traditional tobacco, they are not harmless.
 We also do not know the long-term effects of vaping.
 So it’s a good idea to talk with your child to encourage them to stop vaping—or to not start in the first place.

 What parents need to know